telereso/kmp-core/website/annotations/index.md

 > Kmp modules
 >
 > The plugin is aware of [kmp structure](../starter/#structure) so some configurations might be
-> disabled/enabled accordingly so use above flags to override default configs or if you using in
+> disabled/enabled accordingly so use above flags to override default configs or if you using it in
 > your own structure.